-- Difficulty walking or standing - Spending longer than normal in the bathroom or toilet

-- Spending long periods away from a classroom with bladder or menstrual problems - Prolonged or repeated absence from school followed by withdrawal or depression - Reluctance to undergo normal medical examination - Asking for help but not being explicit due to fear or embarrassment
+- Difficulty walking or standing - Spending longer than normal in the bathroom or toilet - Spending long periods away from a classroom with bladder or menstrual problems - Prolonged or repeated absence from school followed by withdrawal or depression - Reluctance to undergo normal medical examination - Asking for help but not being explicit due to fear or embarrassment and Policing Act 2014.

-A forced marriage is a marriage in which a female (and sometimes a male) does not consent to the marriage but is coerced into it.
-Coercion may include physical, psychological, financial, sexual and emotional pressure.
-It may also involve physical or sexual violence and abuse.
-In England and Wales the practice is a criminal offence under the Anti-Social Behaviour, Crime and Policing Act 2014.
 A forced marriage is not the same as an arranged marriage.
 In an arranged marriage, which is common in several cultures, the families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses.
 Signs of a forced marriage include becoming anxious, depressed, low self-esteem, mental health disorders, sudden decline in performance, regular absences, family history of siblings leaving education early and marrying early.
 Concerns must be discussed with the DSL.